Karunya-Muddana/Native/README.md

 say this; every other tool is unaffected.

 The agent typing into a live, logged-in browser is the sharpest tool here.
-It does what the page in front of it says, and a page can lie — so watch the window, and keep it away from anything you would not want it to click.
+It does what the page in front of it says, and a page can lie, so watch the window and keep it away from anything you would not want it to click.

-`web_search` and `browse_web` run in that same browser when it is up — JavaScript executes and a client-side page comes back whole.
-When Steel is not running they fall back to a plain HTTP fetch, so the agent loses rendering rather than the internet, and every other tool is unaffected.
+`web_search` and `browse_web` run in that same browser when it is up: JavaScript executes and a client-side page comes back whole.
+When Steel is not running they fall back to a plain HTTP fetch, so the agent still reaches the page without its rendering, and every other tool is unaffected.

 The build needs network access once: it installs `rapidocr-onnxruntime` (which ships the PP-OCRv4 detection and recognition models inside the wheel) and downloads the English recognition model.
 Both are baked into the image, so the OCR container itself still runs with `network_disabled=True`.
 The build asserts both are present, so a broken image fails at `docker build` rather than on the first OCR call.

-**Why not Tesseract.** Measured on `sandbox_input/vessel_T18_diagram.png`, a gauge-point drawing with readings placed around a circular vessel: Tesseract recovered **3 of 8** thickness values and missed `10.9` — the lowest reading on the drawing, and the one the escalation decision turns on.
-PP-OCRv4 recovered **8 of 8** at 0.99 mean confidence.
+**Why not Tesseract.** Measured on `sandbox_input/vessel_T18_diagram.png`, a gauge-point drawing with readings placed around a circular vessel: Tesseract recovered 3 of 8 thickness values and missed `10.9`, the lowest reading on the drawing and the one the escalation decision turns on.
+PP-OCRv4 recovered 8 of 8 at 0.99 mean confidence.
 Tesseract also produced `Class |` and `| recommend` where the correct text is `Class I` and `I recommend`.
 On clean full-page scans the two are equivalent; the difference appears on rotated, sparse and diagram-embedded text, which is most of what an inspection workflow actually has to read.

-Drop reference documents (SOPs, standards, past correspondence) into `knowledge_base/` and working files into `sandbox_input/` — the agent reads both from there.
+Drop reference documents (SOPs, standards, past correspondence) into `knowledge_base/` and working files into `sandbox_input/`.
+The agent reads both from there.

 The rest of the command: